Israel kills 42 in Gaza as Netanyahu warns war will go on - WTMJ

 Israel’s airstrikes have leveled a number of Gaza City’s tallest office and residential buildings, alleging they contain Hamas military infrastructure.
 Among them was the building housing The Associated Press office and those of other media outlets.

-Sally Buzbee, the AP’s executive editor, on Sunday called for an independent investigation into the airstrike that destroyed the AP office the day before.
+Sally Buzbee, the AP’s executive editor, called for an independent investigation into the airstrike that destroyed the AP office on Saturday.

 Netanyahu alleged that Hamas military intelligence was operating inside the building.